Uptown Theater (Philadelphia): Later years and decline

-Eventually, the riots and the manufacturing exodus of the 1960s occurred, and the gang wars of the 1970s.
+Eventually, the riots and the manufacturing exodus of the 1960s occurred, as well as the gang wars of the 1970s.
 By 1978, the Uptown was too small for the major acts, in an area with high crime.
 In 1971, Sam Reed, who was leader of the house band in the 1960s, stepped down.
 In December 1971, there were frequent concert gang fights that broke out.
-In 1972, Georgie Woods stopped producing shows at the Uptown Theater, mainly because of the drugs and violence in the surrounding neighborhood of the theater.
+In 1972, Georgie Woods stopped producing shows at the Uptown Theater, mainly because of the drugs and violence in the surrounding neighborhood.
 In May 1972, shows stopped playing at all at the venue, and in 1978 the Uptown Theater ultimately closed.

 Other reasons led to the decline of theaters similar to the venue.
 The music industry had changed significantly from when the theater was in its prime.
 Black artists were now able to cross over and play in venues such as ones in Atlantic City and Las Vegas.
 Musicians that played there were able to perform at larger venues and make more profit.
 Georgie Woods also stated in an interview that the existence of booking agencies made it harder to book acts because they would ask for more money.

-There was a point in time when black artists could only be heard if they went to Georgie Woods, but once music became integrated.
-Also, the decline of independent record stores disabled local artists from being able to promote their music.
-On the other hand, music became more integrated, so many radio stations only played a sampling of rhythm and blues, as opposed to stations that used to solely play rhythm and blues.
+There was a point in time when black artists could only be heard if they went to Georgie Woods, but it became less necessary once music became integrated.
+The decline of independent record stores also disabled local artists from being able to promote their music.
+With music becoming more integrated, many radio stations only played a sampling of rhythm and blues when they used to solely play rhythm and blues.
 Many artists started to cross over into pop, so they were less inclined to play at theaters such as the Uptown.

 The neighborhood also changed dramatically.
 Many of the businesses started to decline because they catered to the Uptown clientele and lost them once the theater closed.

 The Uptown briefly reopened in the 1980s as a church.
 A church group held services there until a 1991 storm damaged the roof, allowing water to pucker the painted walls and corrode the gilded auditorium.
 After the congregation left, the only people who entered were "thieves, crackheads and taggers."
-More recently, members of the community gathered at the Uptown to mourn the death of Michael Jackson.
+Later, members of the community gathered at the Uptown to mourn the death of Michael Jackson.

-Uptown Entertainment and Development Corporation (UEDC)

-The Uptown Entertainment and Development Corporation (UEDC) is a Community Development Corporation that was incorporated as a nonprofit in 1995.
-It acquired the theater building in 2001.
+The Uptown Entertainment and Development Corporation (UEDC), a Community Development Corporation that was incorporated as a nonprofit in 1995, acquired the theater building in 2006.
 Fund raising and renovation work were ongoing in 2018 and a 2020 re-opening was anticipated.
-However the work stalled due to Covid-19 shutdowns and an attrition of board leadership.
+However, the work stalled due to COVID-19 shutdowns and an attrition of board leadership.
 In February 2022 the UEDC had new leadership and was restarting the renovation work.
 The group declined to anticipate a new opening date after having missed that goal in the past.